 1. Egyptian Eye of Horus All Seeing Eye Tattoo

 The Eye of Horus is an Egyptian image depicting a human eye representing protection, royal power, and health.
 According to ancient Egyptian mythology, the symbol is Horus, the falcon-headed God’s left eye.
 He is believed to have lost it in a struggle and then had it magically restored by the goddess Hathor.
 It is for this reason that it is linked to health and healing.
 When deciding on your next body art, an Egyptian tattoo is a fantastic choice for someone who has been hurt or has experienced pain and is focused on overcoming it.

 2. Third Eye Tattoo

 The third eye is invisible and often referred to as the sixth chakra.
 It represents intuition and wisdom.
 It is thought to reflect our thoughts and inner voice and help guide us in making decisions.
 The powerful symbolism associated with this image makes for an incredible tattoo, and you can get creative with your design.
 Some people like to portray it on the forehead, between our two usual eyes, while others include various elements to give it a mystical appearance.
 Whatever you choose, the meaning associated with your design will remind you to stay true to yourself.

 3. Tiger Eyes Tattoo

 The tiger is a powerful predator, and in its natural habitat, it is at the top of the food chain.
-Strong and feared, it is not hard to see why people would find this animal an appealing choice to get inked.
-The tiger also represents focus and determination, and getting a tattoo of its eyes could remind you of your desires and the things you want to achieve in life.
+Strong and feared, it is not hard to see why people would find a tiger tattoo an appealing design to get inked.
+The big cat also represents focus and determination, and getting a tattoo of its eyes could remind you of your desires and the things you want to achieve in life.
 Not to mention, the mighty creature’s eyes also make for a particularly striking design, especially when it is the only part of your ink that is depicted in color.

 4. Lion Eyes Tattoo